lyellread/cs427-final-project/documentation/documentation.md

 ## Specifications

-TODO: set c in PBKDF
-TODO: get a hash in PBKDF

 Throughout `NOISE`, several primitives are used.
 These primitives are defined below as member subroutines to the scheme $\Sigma$.

 \begin{center}